 On your first day, a great way to get the lay of the land (and sea!) is to book a full-day boat tour for snorkeling prime spots.
 It’s one of my favorite Big Island day trips.

 As you nose your way in and out of sea caves on the boat, keep a lookout for Hawaiin green sea turtles, manta rays and spinner dolphins here.
-You’ll also likely pass Pele, Goddess of Fire, hidden in the rock formations on the cliffs of Kona along the way.

 On your tour, you’ll no doubt head to Kealakekua Bay, a beautiful little protected bay and the premiere snorkeling destination across all of the islands that make up the state of Hawaii.
-The variety of neon-colored fish we saw here remains unmatched among any other snorkeling destination we’ve so far enjoyed in Hawaii.
+It’s a famous landmark here.

 The bay is home to the Captain Cook Monument, which marks a decisive battle between the natives and the first European to reach the Hawaiian islands in 1779.
 The challenge is, of course, overcrowding due to its popularity.

 When we visited, there were strict and convoluted rules about how people could access the bay independently of a tour, which is a good thing.
 Respect the rules and visit by boat.
-You can check prices on a snorkel tour here.

 Where to stay in Kona, Hawaii